 Nick Davies 17:33

 That’s right.
 It’s fascinating though, right?
 It’s how we intellectualize things, and I find that such a dangerous thing.
 If you feel like that you know something intellectually, it’s so easy to dismiss it.
 “Yes, I know that makes sense.
 Yes, I know about that.
 I know how to eat,” or, “I know how to exercise.”
-And once you do that, you just go, “I know, I already know.”
-Of course the knowing is not in the intellectually knowing, it’s the action.
-And that’s the difference.
+Once you do that, you just go, “I know.
+I already know.”
+Of course, the knowing is not in the intellectually knowing, it’s the action, and that’s the difference.

 Chris Ippolito 19:07